Teaching Descriptions

 Online proctoring statement

-Students enrolled in online/remote courses at Manhattan College may be required to take examinations that utilize video proctoring software.
+Students enrolled in online/remote courses at Manhattan University may be required to take examinations that utilize video proctoring software.
 The purpose of video proctoring is to promote academic fairness and maintain academic integrity.
 Video recordings of proctored testing sessions are only available to the instructor and allow your instructor to monitor your online exam in the same way they would if you were sitting in a classroom taking the exam.
 Whether proctoring software is used or not is at the discretion of the instructor.
 If you have questions or concerns about the use of proctoring software for a course, please contact the instructor to discuss this matter before the class begins.

 In-Class Camera Policy: